Stop! Your Lease Extension in Langland Could Be FREE

 If you are facing a significant premium because your lease in Langland has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Langland lease extension
+Why you should start your Langland lease extension today:

-Leasehold residencies in Langland with more than 100 years left on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges justify it.
+Leasehold residencies in Langland with more than one hundred years unexpired on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such circumstances there is often little to be gained by purchasing the freehold unless savings on ground rent and service charges justify it.

 Lender Requirement